Sustainable Development Goals

 The Nordics

-The available data on water quality shows that, on average, Norway, Finland and Iceland have a high share of bodies of water with good ambient water quality.
+The available data on water quality shows that, on average, Norway, Finland and Iceland have a high share with good ambient water quality.

 Target 6.4